-Step five: add post caps and any gravel boards
+Step six: add post caps and any gravel boards

 With all the posts and panels in place, nail on the post caps.
 If you’re using gravel boards, cut them to size and fix to the base of the fence panels with galvanised nails.